sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 }
 ```

-- Here you have to pass countryModel and StateModel in `propertyCountry` and `propertyState` parameter.
+- Here you have to pass countryModel and StateModel in `propertyCountry` and `propertyState` parameters.
 - The way to use RVCountry and RVState

 ```swift